behniafb/Digital-Design-Lab/Part 1/README.md

-I will upload by Today 8 Bahman.
+I will upload by end of Today 8 Bahman.